 One of the traits that I feel is most important is to show everyone that you are a dependable person.
 When I make a promise, I keep it.
 My friends will always know that when I say something is going to happen, it does.

 Life is full of uncertainties, and keeping a promise can be difficult when conflicts arise.
-However, true friends who know you are always dependable will understand and appreciate the reason for breaking a promise when you have no choice.
+However, real friends who know that you are always dependable will understand and appreciate the reason for breaking a promise when you have no choice.

 All this becomes easy when you are known to be a dependable person in general.

 9. Follow Your Own Rules, but Appreciate Those of Others

 It’s essential that we obey the rules of the land as well as our own.
 They ensure the integrity of the entire social spectrum.

 Your personal rules that are based on your value system are just as crucial.
 They help maintain a strict attitude towards your own life and live based on what’s important to you.

 Keep in mind that others have their own value system rules for the same reason, and they should be respected too.
 Friends and acquaintances will appreciate you for it and will reciprocate (assuming they are fair-minded).

 Sure, you always make decisions.
 However, how often do you forget about them?
 You had a plan, but other things got in the way, and you totally forgot about something important that you wanted to do.

 The best thing you can do is to write in a notebook the decisions you make for your plans and your goals.
 Review it from time to time just to be sure you’re not overlooking the things that are most important to you.